 So what does a net zero UK look like?

-Solar panels: helping homes make big savings on their bills
+Solar panels will help homes make big savings on their bills

 The CCC projects that solar capacity needs to increase to 82 GW by 2040, up from 16 GW today.
 This requires a significant increase in installations, making solar power a much bigger part of the UK’s energy mix than it is now.